cainaru/pantheon-opensocial-experiment/README.md

 Follow and answer any subsequent prompts, such as the password for logging into the site, the Organization (if any), and the GitHub and CircleCI tokens.

 Once the site is built, the link to its Github repository will be printed in your terminal window.

+### Now What?

+IIRC at this point, I ended up cloning my newly-created Github repo to my local environment, and in the project root, ran `rm -rf .git` and then `cd ..`, and then ran `terminus build:project:create ./pantheon-opensocial-experiment opensocial-sandbox`, but will have to double check.

 ## Resources and Guides Used